Showing posts with label friendship. Show all posts

 The story...

-The book series was likely popular because people want to experience a "bigger" life yet they play it safe to avoid risks of failure, rejection, injury...
+I expect the book series was popular because people want to experience a "bigger" life yet they play it safe to avoid risks of failure, rejection, injury...
 Yet, playing it safe often results in a more isolated, smaller, anxious, and lonely self.
 I'm thankful for every close relationship and new experience that helped stretch the boundaries of life.
 Yes, when I'm okay with myself, I'm more free to enjoy other people just as they are.
-Wow, what a neat thing to be truly interested in the lives of the other pilgrims who're traveling on alongside me.
+Wow, what a neat thing to be truly interested in the lives of the other pilgrims who're traveling on alongside.

 I wonder what will happen today, who I will meet, or how the Lord will work His way through the lives of those who are His.
-Yes, thankfully I'm a curious sort.
+Yes, I'm thankful to be a curious sort.

 The only church in town would include many who greatly value their relationships.
 The source of their willingness to be curious will be the peace they currently enjoy in God through Christ - they risk experiencing love with a strong sense that they're okay.
-A best relationship may serve as a foundation for taking our eyes off ourselves and truly, and more honestly, toward others.
+This best relationship can serve as a foundation for taking our eyes off ourselves and truly, and more honestly, toward others.

 Just for today...